-Township Open Space Program Report as of 2017
+Township Open Space Program Report as of 2020

-Achievements During 2017
+Achievements During 2020

 Due to 2014 legislation, the Township authorized partial use of our Open Space Funds to care for land acquired with these funds.
 This enables the Township to initiate improvements and maintenance of existing parks that have been purchased with dedicated Open Space funds.
-Total spent for this purpose in 2017 was $40,547.
+Total spent for this purpose in 2020 was $142,789.

 Our Overall Achievements

-Motivated and thankful to our residents for enabling our Township to preserve its character and natural resources, we have accomplished much in only 15 years:
+Motivated and thankful to our residents for enabling our Township to preserve its character and natural resources, we have accomplished much in only 18 years: